arbindb1/Odin/README.md

   - if width is not defined or it is not intended for horizontal centring it will have no effect.

   Learning Source: https://css-tricks.com/almanac/properties/m/margin/

+  ## Flex Box
+   - flex:1; is a short hand form of flex-grow, flex-shirnk and flex-basis
+   - when flex:1; is set it represents flex-grow:1;, flex-shirnk:1; and flex-basis:0;

+   ### What is flex grow,shrink and basis
+    - flex grow,shirk and basis are used to define how the item inside flex container grows or shrink with respect to or no respect to its width and height.

+  #### flex grow
+      - flex grow defines how the items will grow according to extra flex space available(unoccupied flex cells).
+      - flex-grow:1; means all the item will grow in equal proportion.
+      - if an item is set to flex-grow:2; then it means respective item will grow X2 times more than other items.

+  #### flex shrink
+      - same as grow but for shrinking.
+      - This triggers only when the width of container becomes less than the collective width of items.
+      - to adjust with the new view window it shrinks as per the specified value.
+      - same as for grow in shrink it shrinks x2 time more than other item if set flex-shrink:2;

+  #### flex basis
+      - The value of flex basis defines the initial size of item before grow or shrink.
+      - default value flex: 0 1 auto; means that flex-grow is 0 , flex-shrink is 1 and flex-basis is auto
+          * What this does is that the flex items doesnt expand to take up remaining flex space but shrink is allowed to adjust the items.
+          * flex basis to auto takes the width value initiated to the item as initial start before grow and shrink
+      - flex: 1 1 0; this is used when all the item need to be shown as shame size irrespective of the size of content inside them.
+          * while 1 and 1 allow grow and shrink 0 is the main thing to consider as it signifies no fixed initial size so with flex grow set to 1 the items will be adjusted evenly to fill the gap.